MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deployment-pipelines-new-ui.md

 * View the sync status
 * Compare the content with the source stage
 * View the deployment history of previous deployments to that stage
-* Create rules for deployment
+* Create rules for deployment to this stage

 This is a more consistent and intuitive experience than before.
 Whereas in the original UI, you deployed content while in the source stage, but created rules while in the target stage, in the new UI, everything is done from the same stage.

 #### Compare status by item

-When you select a stage in the new UI, the contents of that stage appear on the bottom pane with each item shown next to its [paired item](./intro-to-deployment-pipelines.md#item-pairing) in the source stage and the sync status displayed by default.
-The source stave is the one shown in the drop-down menu next to the *Deploy* button.
+When you select a stage in the new UI, the content of that stage appears on the bottom pane with each item shown next to its [paired item](./intro-to-deployment-pipelines.md#item-pairing) in the source stage and the sync status displayed by default.
+The source stage is the one shown in the drop-down menu next to the *Deploy* button.
 Learn more in [Compare stages content](./compare-pipeline-content.md#compare-stages).

 :::image type="content" source="./media/deployment-pipelines-new-ui/source-stage.png" alt-text="Screenshot showing where to find the name of the source stage in the new UI.
 It's next to the deploy button.":::